The Welding Academy gives you the chance to explore a career in the welding field while earning college credit before you graduate from high school!

 2 credits—The introduction to Gas Metal Arc Welding II course will allow students to enhance their basic welding hands-on skills to improve their proficiency using Metal Inert Gas (MIG) welding processes.
 Shop practice will include welding the five basic joints, with both welding processes, on mild steel in the flat and horizontal positions.

-Prerequisite(s): A minimum grade of C in WEL104 Introduction to MIG Welding.
+Prerequisite(s): A minimum grade of C in WEL104.

 Hawkeye Center 114